Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Feedback Models: Gaussian channel

-As observed in the deterministic channels, the bounds on sum-capacity do not sufficiently describe the capacity region of the $(1000)$ feedback model.
-The following theorem is an upper bound on the rate $2R_1 + R_2$:
+As observed in the deterministic case, the bound on the sum-capacity is not sufficient to describe the capacity region of the $(1000)$ feedback model.
+The following theorem is an upper bound on the rate $2R_1 + R_2$. \begin{theorem} The capacity region of the two-user symmetric Gaussian interference channel with feedback state $(1000)$ is outer bounded by